Skip to main content

 Required documents

 In the first step of admission, scans of all required documents must be uploaded to the admission portal.
 If you provide incomplete documents and upload them after the deadline, your application will be rejected.
-During the second step of enrollment, original documents should be delivered to the office of Student Mobility Division.
+During the second step of enrollment, original documents should be delivered to the office of Incoming Studnets and Staff Mobility Division.

 During the first step of admissions you should upload: